-In the Debt Office's estimate, a distinctive risk factor is a number of institutions with a significant part of their lending to the customer segment with relatively low creditworthiness.
+A risk factor is that certain institutions have a significant part of their lending to the customer segment with relatively low creditworthiness.
 This business model entails an enhanced risk of credit losses in the institutions because the creditworthiness of borrowers in similar sectors also tends to be affected by the same background factors, such as the general economic development.
-In total, this group includes around 15-20 institutions with guaranteed deposits, which amounts to over SEK 135 billion.

 A shock to the economy, for example a downturn that leads to a sharp increase in credit losses in the financial sector, could cause large losses for this group.
-This mainly applies to those institutions in the group that have low creditworthiness (a speculative grade rating), which the Debt Office deems to be the majority.
 However, in regard to the aggregate limited volumes involved, fulfilments would need to be made for at least two to three of these institutions in order for large losses to occur.
 The Debt Office assesses this risk to be moderate.
 The risk of significantly greater losses than SEK 20 billion occurring is deemed low.
 This is due to the limited volumes for each institution and the fact that an even larger number would thereby have to fail.